Headshot of Ryan Donovan, a white man in his early 4os with short light brown hair.

 Ryan Donovan is Assistant Professor of Theater Studies at Duke University.

 His first book, Broadway Bodies: A Critical History of Conformity (Oxford University Press), won the 2024 Outstanding Book Award from the Association for Theatre in Higher Education, was selected for NPR’s 2023 Books We Love list, and appeared on Time Out New York's list of the top twelve theater books of the past three years.
 Broadway Bodies examines the body politics of casting Broadway musicals in the five decades beginning in 1970.
-Bloomsbury/Methuen Drama commissioned his second book, Queer Approaches in Musical Theatre as part of the inaugural cohort of the Topics in Musical Theatre series.
-He also co-edited The Routledge Companion to Musical Theatre.

 ryan.donovan at duke.edu